korikhin/Resume/README.md

 lualatex --synctex=1 --interaction=nonstopmode --output-directory=build main.tex
 ```

-When using a TeX editor, you must manually add the `--output-directory` flag to your build command, as it is **not** included by default.
+When using a TeX editor, you must manually add the `--output-directory` flag to your build command.